-- a) In addition to the statutory requirements, the Secretary of State through the Department of Health issues further directions and guidance.
-These are normally issued under cover of a circular or letter. - b) The Code of Accountability requires that, inter alia, Boards draw up a schedule of decisions reserved to the Board, and ensure that management arrangements are in place to enable responsibility to be clearly delegated to senior executives (a scheme of delegation).
+The Code of Accountability requires that, inter alia, Boards draw up a schedule of decisions reserved to the Board, and ensure that management arrangements are in place to enable responsibility to be clearly delegated to senior executives (a scheme of delegation).
 The code also requires the establishment of audit and remuneration committees with formally agreed terms of reference.
-The Codes of Conduct makes various requirements concerning possible conflicts of interest of Board members. - c) The Code of Practice on Openness in the NHS sets out the requirements for public access to information on the NHS. - d) All NHS bodies are required by law to take account of the NHS Constitution (updated in August 2014) in their decisions.
-The NHS constitution aims to safeguard the enduring principles and values of the NHS by setting out clear expectations about behaviours of both staff and patients.
+The Codes of Conduct makes various requirements concerning possible conflicts of interest of Board members.

+The Code of Practice on Openness in the NHS sets out the requirements for public access to information on the NHS.

+All NHS bodies are required by law to take account of the NHS Constitution (updated in August 2014) in their decisions.
+The NHS Constitution aims to safeguard the enduring principles and values of the NHS by setting out clear expectations about behaviours of both staff and patients.
 It is intended to empower the public, patients and staff by setting out legal rights.
 The Constitution also sets out clear expectations about the behaviours of both staff and patients.

-Delegation of Powers
+1.3 Delegation of Powers

 The Trust has powers to delegate and make arrangements for delegation.
 The Standing Orders set out the detail of these arrangements.

-Under the Standing Order relating to the Arrangements for the Exercise of Functions (SO 5) the Trust is given powers to "make arrangements for the exercise, on behalf of the Trust of any of their functions by a committee, sub-committee or joint committee appointed by virtue of Standing Order 4 or by an officer of the Trust, in each case subject to such restrictions and conditions as the Trust thinks fit or as the Secretary of State may direct".
+Under the Standing Order relating to the Arrangements for the Exercise of Functions (SO6) the Trust is given powers to "make arrangements for the exercise, on behalf of the Trust of any of their functions by a committee, sub-committee or joint committee appointed by virtue of Standing Order 4 or by an officer of the Trust, in each case subject to such restrictions and conditions as the Board of Directors thinks fit.

 Delegated Powers are covered in a separate document entitled - 'Schedule of Matters reserved to the Board and Scheme of Delegation' and have effect as if incorporated into the Standing Orders and Standing Financial Instructions.

-Integrated Governance
+1.4 Integrated Governance